Gochujang

 Flavor Profile

-Subtle sweetness from glutinous rice and fermentation, providing balance and smooth mouthfeel
+Subtle sweetness from glutinous rice and extended fermentation, creating balanced flavor without being sugary

 Seasonality